How To Stream Blocked Content In Any RegionBy Lyn Atwood / June 2, 2017 / Tags: How-To, Unblock Content

-A third option is to use a browser-based VPN.
+Another option is to use a browser-based VPN.
 You do have to be careful here to find a reputable one that won’t steal your bandwidth.
 TunnelBear is a safe, dependable choice.
 It has nice extensions for Chrome and Opera and works on both Mac and Windows computers.

 How Content Unblocking Works

 Let’s start with why you’re getting blocked.
 When you see one of those annoying “Content not available in your country” messages, it means the site you’re on is restricting access based on your location.

 They can tell where you are based on your computer or device’s IP address.
 If it’s outside the area they allow, you get blocked.

 VPN and SmartDNS services work by rerouting your IP address through one of their servers, changing that address to whatever country you need to be able to bypass the geo-blocks.
 So, instead of traveling to the UK in order to watch BBC iPlayer, you just send your connection and the geo-blocks are lifted.